ietf-gitwg/ietf-gitwg.github.io/git.md

 ```

 The base of a branch is the commit from which it originated.
 The tip of a branch is the latest commit in the sequence.
 In the example above, `commit 1` for the "issue-1" branch is *based* on `commit N` of the "master" branch.

+A branch is created with `git branch`.
+A branch is activated by checking it out using `git checkout <branch>`.

+Alternatively, a branch can be thought of as a pointer to a commit.
+When new commits are added, the active branch moves to point to the new commit.

 Typically, individual features or document changes happen in branches through a series of one or more commits to said branches.